 The modern method is flying on the high of 80 m, with the “Nami Skyline ZipWire Zip Rider” which is one of the largest zipline facilities in Asia.

 Although the ride is quite expensive (KRW 40,000 / about 35$), you must stand in a long queue to get there as it is a very popular attraction.
 The ride itself takes only 4 minutes and the route is 940 meters long.
-It is recommended to book a ticket in advance via the website, which will allow you to skip a long que.
-You can book your ticket here: kmall24.com, more about you can read on ziprider.com
+It is recommended to book a ticket in advance via the website, which will allow you to skip a long queue.
+More about this offer you can read on ziprider.com

 The name Nami was given to the island in honour of General Nami – a national hero who made a name for himself in Korean history.
 Unfortunately, he died on the battlefield at the age of 26.
 His grave is on the island.

 In 1944, as a result of the construction of the Cheongpyeong dam, an artificial island was established on the river.
 In 1965, thousands of trees were planted on it, so today you can feel there as in the middle of the forest.